splunk/public-o11y-docs/gdi/opentelemetry/opentelemetry.rst

 .. _otel-intro:

 *******************************************************************************************
-Install and configure the Splunk Distribution of OpenTelemetry Collector
+Get started with the Splunk Distribution of OpenTelemetry Collector
 *******************************************************************************************

 .. meta::